csshark/sdr-cap/CORRECT readme from openwifi.md

 petalinux-build -c device-tree
 </code></pre>

-<p>When all the steps have been done flawlessly, follow the two commands and go make yourself a coffee or two (this process takes a while):</p>
+<p>When all the steps have been done flawlessly, follow this command and go make yourself a coffee or two (this process takes a while):</p>
 <pre><code>petalinux-build
 </code></pre>